ysthakur/CMSC320-Notes/ML/Feature Engineering/Feature Engineering.md

 ### Log Transforms

+> [!tip]
-If you have a power law distribution that you want to make more normal, simply take the log of the distribution
+> Use log transform to convert a power law distribution into a more normal distribution

 The base doesn't matter